How to Manage Salesforce Licensing in Certero

 Why packages matter for cost management:

-• License sprawl — Some packages require their own user licenses in addition to your core Salesforce licenses, compounding your overall Salesforce spend.
+• Licence sprawl — some packages require their own user licences in addition to your core Salesforce licences, compounding your overall Salesforce spend.

 Types of packages you may see: